whyorean/-CoronaStats-Worldwide/README.md

 # Corona Stats

-A statistics app to provide details about Corona aoutbreak in india
+A statistics app to provide details about Corona outbreak across globe.

+The app is in its initial developement stage, bugs are expected, kindly report if found.
+Suggestions are most welcome!

 [***Link to Releases page***](https://gitlab.com/AuroraOSS/coronastats-worldwide/-/releases)